Cristiano Ronaldo tax evasion: Portuguese set to plead guilty to fraud during Real Madrid spell and accept suspended prison sentence | Goal.com

-Ronaldo set to plead guilty to tax fraud during Real Madrid spell and accept suspended prison sentence
+Ronaldo pleads guilty to tax fraud during Real Madrid spell and accepts suspended prison sentence

-Cristiano Ronaldo is expected to plead guilty to tax charges related to his time at Real Madrid and accept a suspended prison sentence.
+Cristiano Ronaldo has pleaded guilty to tax charges relating to his time at Real Madrid and accepted a suspended prison sentence.

-The Portuguese is due in the Spanish capital on Tuesday to appear before a judge and he is accused of defrauding authorities out of income generated through image rights.
+The Portuguese was in the Spanish capital on Tuesday to appear before a judge after being accused of defrauding authorities out of income generated through image rights.

 Back in 2017, Ronaldo stated that he had never tried to avoid paying the relevant taxes on his income.